yuriarthf/flashloan-arbitrage-aave-1inch/README.md

 - mainnet

 ## Tests
-A possible approach to test the protocol, would be to fork ethereum's mainnet at a given block height and look for arbitrage opportunities.
+A possible approach to test the protocol, would be to fork ethereum's mainnet at a given block height and look for arbitrage opportunities and write mock contracts to simulate the behaviour.
 **TODO**